DrainSmith/DrainSmith/README.md

 ## Hello, I'm J. Scott Zumwalt

-You can find my RPG work on DriveThruRPG here: https://legacy.drivethrurpg.com/browse.php?author=J.%20Scott%20Zumwalt
+You can find my TTRPG work on DriveThruRPG here: https://legacy.drivethrurpg.com/browse.php?author=J.%20Scott%20Zumwalt Most of my personal development is in support of RPGs in some capacity.

 <!--
 **DrainSmith/DrainSmith** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.